gtvj/vim-cheatsheet/README.md

 * gt moves to the next tab, gT to the previous
 * :tabdo will run a command (such as search/replace) over all open tabs

+## Interacting with the shell
+Two very quick ways of interacting with the shell are:

+* `:shell` will drop you into a full shell.
+You can then return to Vim by exiting this shell.
+* `:!` allows you to run a single shell command.

 ## Quick 'on the fly' calculations

 * Ctrl+r = 8 * 2 will result in '16' (the calculation result) into the current